generatives/JointSocialNavigation/README.md

 ## Run the Social Simulator

-Start by following the standard ros2_ws instructions at the bottom of this README
+Start by following the standard ROS2 Workspace instructions at the bottom of this README

 Then build:
 ```